-Reboot the board using the new DTS and observe the LEDs default states change, except one of them which will not turn on.
-It is expected.
-If you look again at the common file defining the LEDs, they are actually all linked to a linux, default-trigger.
+Reboot the board using the new DTS and observe the LEDs default states change.
+If you look again at the common file defining the LEDs, they are actually all linked to a linux,default-trigger.
 The default state only applies until the trigger starts its activity.
-The one that remains off is actually driven by the eMMC trigger, you can try to make it blink by creating a bit of activity on the eMMC bus (but do not overwrite its content!).